 The table shows quite clearly that a 100Ah LiFePO4 battery is required to power this particular shed setup.
 If you were to use lead-acid it might be prudent to use a higher amp hour battery.

 Because it is better to overestimate the battery amp consumption due to inefficiencies in the system.

-There is also the 50% rule and the inverters power consumption to take into consideration.
+There is also the 50% rule and the inverter’s power consumption to take into consideration.
 When considering using lead-acid.

 The 100 Watt Solar Panels

 Now we know the size of the battery that is required to power the inverter.
 It is now time to look at how many 100 watt solar panels will be required to keep the battery charged.
-You might have realised by now that it will take fewer panels to power a shed than for your house.
+You might have realized by now that it will take fewer panels to power a shed than for your house.

 To work this out we base the calculation on battery amp hours.

-Take the battery amp hours (Ah) and multiply by volts (V) equals watt hours (Wh).
-Then watt hours (Wh) divided by sun hours (H) equals solar panel wattage.
-In this case to cover all sunlight scenarios we will use 5 sun hours per day and a 12V 100Ah LiFePO4 battery.
+Take the battery amp-hours (Ah) and multiply by volts (V) equals watt-hours (Wh).
+Then watt-hours (Wh) divided by sun hours (H) equals solar panel wattage.
+In this case, to cover all sunlight scenarios we will use 5 sun hours per day and a 12V 100Ah LiFePO4 battery.

 100Ah x 12V = 1200Wh